Poojithvsc/e-commerce-order-processing-system/PROGRESS.md

 ### Session 1 - 2025-11-19
 **What was completed:**
 - ✅ Set up and verified all 7 Docker containers running
-- ✅ Understood project architecture and purpose
 - ✅ Created GitHub repository: `e-commerce-order-processing-system`
 - ✅ Pushed all code and documentation to GitHub
-- ✅ Configured git with username and email
+- ✅ Configured git with username (Poojithvsc) and email (poojithrokz@gmail.com)
+- ✅ Created PROGRESS.md for session continuity
+- ✅ Set up learning documentation structure
-- ✅ Reviewed technology stack (Spring Boot 2.3, Java 8, Kafka, PostgreSQL, Docker)
+- ✅ Reviewed technology stack overview (Spring Boot 2.3, Java 8, Kafka, PostgreSQL, Docker)
 - ✅ Decided to continue with current versions to learn concepts first
+- ✅ Learned how to maintain continuity across Claude sessions

-**What was learned:**
+**What was learned (high-level overview only):**
 - Project is an e-commerce order processing system
 - Uses event-driven architecture with Apache Kafka
 - Three microservices: Order (producer), Shipping (consumer), Invoicing (consumer)
-- Demonstrates real-world patterns used by Netflix, Uber, Amazon
+- Demonstrates real-world patterns used by companies like Netflix, Uber, Amazon
 - Application accessible at http://localhost:8080
+- Technology versions are from 2020 but architectural concepts are timeless

 **Current Status:**
-- All containers running and healthy
+- All Docker containers running and healthy
-- Code pushed to GitHub successfully
+- Code pushed to GitHub successfully and backed up
+- Learning documentation created (PROGRESS.md, START-HERE.md, LEARNING-GUIDE.md, RUN-GUIDE.md)
+- Git properly configured for future commits
-- Ready to start hands-on exploration
+- **Ready to start actual hands-on learning** (haven't opened application yet)

+**Session Focus:**
+- Setup and preparation phase - covering all bases before diving into actual learning

 ---